florian/cookie.js/README.md

 });
 ```

-If you need more options, like setting the expiry date, you can add an object with options as the third parameter:
+If you need more options, like setting the expiry date, you can add an object with options as the last parameter:

 ```javascript
 cookie.set('key', 'value', {